jeniths006/AIWorkoutApp/README.md

 # 🧠 AI Workout App

-A **full-stack AI-powered fitness platform** that combines workout logging, progression analytics, nutrition tracking, and personalized AI coaching.
+A backend-focused, full-stack fitness platform combining workout tracking, progression analytics, nutrition planning, and AI-assisted coaching.

-The goal of this project is to merge the best ideas from **Hevy** (workout tracking) and **MyFitnessPal** (nutrition tracking), enhanced with **AI-driven insights** and adaptive coaching.
+Inspired by **Hevy** (workout tracking) and **MyFitnessPal** (nutrition tracking), this project focuses on building a **scalable backend system first**, with AI-driven insights layered on top.

-This repository contains the **entire project**, including the backend API, future web frontend, and planned mobile applications.
+🟢 **Backend MVP implemented using Spring Boot and PostgreSQL**

 ---